U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 “If it is finished, and there is no second round, it will be considered limited,” the official said.

-Dmitry Belik, a Russian member of parliament who was in Damascus and witnessed the strikes, told Reuters by email: “The attack was more of a psychological nature rather than practical.
+Dmitry Belik, a Russian member of parliament who was in Damascus and witnessed the strikes, told Reuters: “The attack was more of a psychological nature rather than practical.
 Luckily there are no substantial losses or damages.”

-At least six loud explosions were heard in Damascus and smoke rose over the city, a Reuters witness said.
+At least six loud explosions were heard in Damascus and smoke rose over the city, according to a Reuters witness.
 A second witness said the Barzah district of Damascus was hit.

-A scientific research lab in Barzah appeared to have been completely destroyed, according to footage broadcast by Syrian state TV station al-Ikhbariya.
-Smoke rose from piles of rubble and a heavily damaged bus was parked outside.
+A scientific research lab in Barzah appeared to have been completely destroyed, according to footage from Syrian state TV station al-Ikhbariya.
+Smoke rose from piles of rubble, and a bus parked outside was heavily damaged.

 But the Western intervention has virtually no chance of altering the military balance of power at a time when Assad is in his strongest position since the war’s early months.

-In Douma, site of last week’s suspected gas attack, the final buses were due on Saturday to transport out rebels and their families who agreed to surrender the town, Syrian state TV reported.
+In Douma, site of the suspected gas attack, the last buses were due on Saturday to transport out rebels and their families who agreed to surrender the town, state TV reported.
 That effectively ends all resistance in the suburbs of Damascus known as eastern Ghouta, marking one of the biggest victories for Assad’s government of the entire war.

 Russian and Iranian military help over the past three years has let Assad crush the rebel threat to topple him.

 The United States, Britain and France have all participated in the Syrian conflict for years, arming rebels, bombing Islamic State fighters and deploying troops on the ground to fight that group.
-But they have refrained from targeting Assad’s government apart from a volley of U.S. missiles last year.
+But they have refrained from targeting Assad’s government, apart from a volley of U.S. missiles last year.

 Although the Western countries have all said for seven years that Assad must leave power, they held back in the past from striking his government, lacking a wider strategy to defeat him.

 The Western powers were at pains on Saturday to avert any further escalation, including any unexpected conflict with their superpower rival Russia.
-French Defense Minister Florence Parly said the Russians “were warned beforehand” to avert conflict.
+French Defense Minister Florence Parly said the Russians “were warned beforehand”, to avert conflict.

 The combined U.S., British and French assault involved more missiles, but appears to have struck more limited targets, than a similar strike Trump ordered a year ago in retaliation for an earlier suspected chemical weapons attack.
-Last year’s U.S. strike, which Washington said at the time would cripple Assad’s air forces and defenses, had effectively no impact on the war.
+That strike had effectively no impact on the war.

-Mattis said the United States conducted the strikes with conclusive evidence that chlorine gas had been used in the April 7 attack in Syria.
-Evidence that the nerve agent sarin also was used was inconclusive, he said.
+Mattis said the United States conducted the strikes on the basis of conclusive evidence that chlorine gas had been used in the April 7 attack.
+Evidence that the nerve agent sarin was also used was inconclusive, he said.

 Syria agreed in 2013 to give up its chemical weapons after a nerve gas attack killed hundreds of people in Douma.
 Damascus is still permitted to have chlorine for civilian use, although its use as a weapon is banned.
-Allegations of Assad’s chlorine use have been frequent during the war, although unlike nerve agents chlorine did not produce mass casualties as seen last week.
+Allegations of Assad’s chlorine use have been frequent during the war although, unlike nerve agents, chlorine did not produce mass casualties as seen last week.

-But a U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates Assad has not stopped making, importing, storing or using chemical weapons, including chlorine.
+A U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates Assad had not stopped making, importing, storing or using chemical weapons, including chlorine.
 The official said this could require a more sustained U.S. air and naval presence.

 The U.S., British and French leaders all face domestic political issues surrounding the decision to use force in Syria.